SunbossRS/740291272.github.io/README.md

 repositories, websites, and resources.
 If you encounter someone violating these terms, please let a maintainer ([@parkr](https://github.com/parkr), [@envygeeks](https://github.com/envygeeks), [@mattr-](https://github.com/mattr-), or [@alfredxing](https://github.com/alfredxing)) know and we will address it as soon as possible.

-## Diving In

-* [Migrate](http://import.jekyllrb.com/docs/home/) from your previous system
-* Learn how the [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) works
-* Put information on your site with [Variables](https://jekyllrb.com/docs/variables/)
-* Customize the [Permalinks](https://jekyllrb.com/docs/permalinks/) your posts are generated with
-* Use the built-in [Liquid Extensions](https://jekyllrb.com/docs/templates/) to make your life easier
-* Use custom [Plugins](https://jekyllrb.com/docs/plugins/) to generate content specific to your site

 ## License